itirohidaka/facerecognition/README.md

 This is a project automated with AWS CDK (Python) and tested in AWS Cloud9 environment.

-## How to create this solution on AWS:
+## How to create this solution on AWS
+The component creation was automated using AWs CDK (Cloud Development Kit).
+To clone the code and to deploy the services, execute the following step by step:

+OBS: The deployment of this solution can incur in costs on your AWS monthly billing.

 Open the terminal on Cloud9 and clone this repo using git commands.
 ``` bash